-The 47 studies included in the systematic review comprised of 28 full papers, 3 clinical trial registrations, and 16 abstracts.
+The 47 studies included in the systematic review comprised 28 full papers, 3 clinical trial registrations and 16 abstracts.
 The year of publication of the studies was from 1996 to 2022.
 The studies came from diverse geographical regions; from North America, Europe, Asia, Australia, South America.
-Supplementary Table 1 provides study characteristics including design, definition of therapy resistant constipation used by the researchers, terminology used to define therapy resistant constipation, duration of treatment before being diagnosed with therapy resistant constipation, and the source of reference.
+Online supplemental table 1 provides study characteristics including design, definition of therapy-resistant constipation used by the researchers, terminology used to define therapy resistant constipation, duration of treatment before being diagnosed with therapy-resistant constipation and the source of reference.

-Definitions of therapy resistant constipation
+Definitions of therapy-resistant constipation

-There were at least 7 clear definitions of therapy resistant constipation for children in the published literature included in this review.
-Most of these variations are due to the duration of therapeutic interventions before labelling children as having therapy resistant constipation and the terminology used to define therapy resistant constipation.
-Some of them included refractory constipation: symptoms not responsive to conventional therapy,[16] functional constipation unresponsive to optimal conventional treatment for at least 3 months,[17] chronic constipation not responding to maximum laxative therapy, behavioral therapy, and toilet-training program with duration of symptoms of > 2 years,[18] and all children presenting with chronic constipation and showing no response to rigorous medical management over a period of 1 month or more.[19]
-It is important to note that 10 articles had no clear definition at all.
+There were at least seven clear definitions of therapyresistant constipation for children in the published literature included in this review.
+Most of these variations are due to the duration of therapeutic interventions before labelling children as having therapy-resistant constipation and the terminology used to define therapy-resistant constipation.
+Some of them included refractory constipation: symptoms not responsive to conventional therapy,16 functional constipation unresponsive to optimal conventional treatment for at least 3 months,17 chronic constipation not responding to maximum laxative therapy, behavioural therapy and toilet-training programme with duration of symptoms of >2 years, 18^{18} and all children presenting with chronic constipation and showing no response to rigorous medical management over a period of 1 month or more.19 It is important to note that 10 articles had no clear definition at all.

-Terminology (Refractory or intractable)
+Terminology (refractory or intractable)

-Twenty one (21) studies,[16, 19-37] used the word refractory while 24 studies,[10, 17, 18, 38-58] used the word intractable to describe treatment resistant constipation.
-Two (2) studies used refractory and intractable interchangeably.[59, 60]
+21 studies16 ^{19-37} used the word refractory while 24 studies10 17 18 ^{38-58} used the word intractable to describe treatment resistant constipation.
+Two studies used refractory and intractable interchangeably.^{59 60}